 Learning path of the Business Performance Academy

-Both shown learning paths follow the blended learning principle by combining in-person events with online courses.
+Both shown learning paths follow the blended learning principle by combining face-to-face events with online courses.

 Do you want to integrate blended learning into your employees' learning journey?
-Then download the overview of the most popular models in blended learning now and choose the right model for you.
+Then download the overview of the most popular models in blended learning now and select the model that suits you best.

 We hope that this article has provided you with some useful information and wish you much success in creating your learning paths!